-We measured the first round of samples using laser degassing followed by measurement with a Pfeiffer Prisma quadrupole 160 used routinely for (U-Th)/He dating at Caltech (House et al., 2000).
-Measurements were interspersed with background analyses and standardized using a calibrated 4He reference standard and a 3He spike measured against the samples and the standard.
-The 4He chamber background was less than 5x10-14 mol, the 3He spike was 1.3x10-13 mol, and the 4He reference standard was 3.2x10-13 mol.
+We measured the first round of samples using laser degassing followed by measurement with a Pfeiffer Prisma quadrupole used routinely for (U-Th)/He dating at Caltech (House et al., 2000).
+Measurements were interspersed with background analyses and standardized using a calibrated 4He reference standard and a 3He spike measured against the samples and the

+- 135 standard.
+The 4He chamber background was less than $5x10^{-14}$ mol, the 3He spike was $1.3x10^{-13}$ mol, and the 4He reference standard was $3.2x10^{-13}$ mol.
 For this set of experiments, we heated each sample to at least 800 °C to verify that reversibly adsorbed He, or even He that could be separated from the sample through step heating, was fully removed.
-We then heated the standardized by bracketing with a calibrated 4He-doped air reference standard ("Caltech Air").
-Procedural blanks ranged from 170 $1.4 \times 10^{-14} \pm 4 \times 10^{-16}$ to $6.6 \times 10^{-14} \pm 3 \times 10^{-16}$ mol and were mostly dependent on the cleanliness of the vacuum furnace; blank/signal ratios ranged from 0.9% for the samples crushed in pure He to 73% for the sample crushed under water.
-The 4He concentration of the air standard was 3.6x10-12 mol.
+We then heated the samples to about 1500 °C to fully degas them; any additional He in these measurements represents irreversibly trapped He. - 140 After verifying that the He trapping was irreversible, as reported by Protin et al. (2016), we conducted the second set of experiments using a single high temperature extraction with a vacuum furnace to allow for larger samples, and we measured the trapped He using an MAP 215-50 mass spectrometer.
+Measurements were interspersed with background analyses and standardized by bracketing with a calibrated 4He-doped air reference standard ("Caltech Air").
+Procedural blanks ranged from $1.4 \times 10^{-14} \pm 4 \times 10^{-16}$ to $6.6 \times 10^{-14} \pm 3 \times 10^{-16}$ mol and were mostly dependent on the cleanliness of the vacuum furnace; blank/signal - ratios ranged from 0.9% for the samples crushed in pure He to 73% for the sample crushed under water.
+The 4He concentration of the air standard was 3.6×10^{-12} mol.
 Extractions were performed at about 1500 °C to fully degas the samples.